 - Administration of Housing Rehabilitation Programs and loan portfolio management.
 The Community Development Division is an administering agency for State of Maryland Department of Housing and Community Development (DHCD) Residential Rehabilitation Loans and Lead-Hazard Reduction Grants.

 - General Program Administration: Overall grant management, record keeping, environmental reviews and required reporting.

 - Oversight and monitoring of CDBG funded activities by the City and its sub-recipients.

 - Planning: Preparation of Five-year Consolidated Plan, Annual Action Plans, CAPER

-As an entitlement community, the City of Frederick receives an annual award directly from HUD to administer the CDBG Program.
+As an entitlement community, the City of receives an annual award directly from HUD to administer the CDBG Program.
 The primary goal of the City’s of Frederick’s Community Development Block Grant program is the creation of a thriving urban community through the provision of assistance to low- and moderate-income (LMI) households in the forms of:

 - Affordable housing opportunities

 - Expanded economic opportunities

 - Suitable living environments

 - Supportive services related to over the past ten years